Dabnsky/hearthumb/README.md

-copy and past the code into the thumby editor to play the code:
+copy and paste the code into the thumby editor to play the code:

 https://code.thumby.us/